-Apart from limited exceptions, the Employment Ordinance applies to every employee working in Hong Kong or hired by a Hong Kong entity, regardless of whether or not the contract is oral or in writing and irrespective of the amount of earnings.
-The rights of employees are governed by the provisions of the Employment Ordinance, any other applicable statutes, their contracts of employment and common law principles.
+Apart from limited exceptions, the Employment Ordinance applies to all employees engaged under a contract of employment in Hong Kong.
+The rights of employees are governed by the provisions of the Employment Ordinance, any other applicable ordinances, their contracts of employment and common law principles.

 All employment in Hong Kong is contractual and there is no concept of employment "at-will".
 Although it is not mandatory, a written contract is recommended, as it helps to avoid a dispute over the terms of employment.
-The usual practice is for employers to issue comprehensive offer letters with accompanying standard terms and conditions that set out the key terms of employment.
-Offer letters could invariably be long or short subject to each employer's preference but should include certain mandatory terms.
-In areas where the contract is silent, the Employment Ordinance will supply the terms.
-Issues of general concern provided for under the Hong Kong legislation include wages, bonuses, annual leave, maternity leave, sick leave, termination, data privacy, equal opportunities and employees' protection.
+The usual practice is for employers to issue a written employment contract.
+This may take the form of a comprehensive offer letter with accompanying standard terms and conditions that set out the key terms of employment.
+The employer must provide a copy to the employee immediately upon execution.